-(i) The torsor $\pi: P\rightarrow X$ is determined by the sheaf of algebras $\pi_*(\sO_P)$ which has had a $\widehat{\NN^n}$ action and hence a weight grading.
-As the torsor is locally trivial, the condition about the summands being invertible follows by considering the algebra associated to the trivial torsor.
+(i) The torsor $\pi: P\rightarrow X$ is determined by the sheaf of algebras $\pi_*(\sO_P)$ which has a $\widehat{\NN^n}$-action and hence a weight grading.
+As the torsor is locally trivial, the condition about the summands being invertible follows by considering the algebra associated with the trivial torsor.

 (ii) This follows from the standard description of the groupoid of $X$-points of a quotient stack.
-Finally, in \cite{BV}, the $\textbf{fppf}$ topology is needed but in the present work is is not.
-The setting in \textit{loc. cit.} is more general and the monoids in question may have torsion so that the torsor $P$ is a torsor over $\mu_n$.
+Finally, in \cite{BV}, the $\textbf{fppf}$ topology is needed but in the present work is not.
+The setting in \textit{loc. cit.} is more general and the monoids in question may have torsion, so that the torsor $P$ is a torsor over $\mu_n$.
 Such a torsor may not be trivial in the Zariski topology, unlike a ${\mathbb G}_m$-torsor.
 Hence a finer topology is needed.
 See the proof of \cite[Lemma 3.26]{BV}. \end{proof}

 \begin{corollary} There is an equivalence of categories between the groupoid of symmetric monoidal functors $\NN^n\rightarrow \Div X$ and the groupoid of $X$-points of $[\spec \ZZ[\NN^n]/\widehat{\NN^n}]$. \end{corollary}